Giuliani boasts, then backtracks on some details of engineering Ukrainian ambassador's ouster

 Giuliani did not respond to an earlier request for comment from NBC News asking if he planned to provide Congress with such a report, nor if he would testify before the Senate Judiciary Committee at the invitation of Sen. Lindsey Graham, R-S.C.

-One of Trump's staunchest allies, Rep. Matt Gaetz, R-Fla., said earlier this month it was "weird" for Giuliani be back in Ukraine digging for dirt on the Bidens, adding that Giuliani providing "that clarity to the Congress will be helpful in resolving what seems to be odd having him over there at this time."
+One of Trump's staunchest allies, Rep. Matt Gaetz, R-Fla., said this month it was "weird" for Giuliani be back in Ukraine digging for dirt on the Bidens, adding that having Giuliani provide "that clarity to the Congress will be helpful in resolving what seems to be odd having him over there at this time."

-An attorney for Yovanovitch and the White House did not immediately respond to requests for comment from NBC News.
+An attorney for Yovanovitch and the White House did not immediately respond to requests for comment.